SidRoberts/centum/docs/components/router/replacements.md

 }
 ```

-In the above example, if the `App\Models\Post` object cannot be found in the database, [`Centum\Router\Exception\RouteMismatchException`](https://github.com/SidRoberts/centum/blob/main/src/Router/Exception/RouteMismatchException.php) is thrown to avoid having to deal with it in the Controller.
+In this example, the `filter()` method retrieves a `Post` object based on the numeric value provided in the URL.
-When this exception is thrown, the Router understands that to mean that this Route isn't suitable and will continue iterating through the remaining Routes to find another match.
+If no matching `Post` is found, the method throws [`Centum\Router\Exception\RouteMismatchException`](https://github.com/SidRoberts/centum/blob/main/src/Router/Exception/RouteMismatchException.php).
+This exception signals to the Router that the current route does not match, allowing it to continue checking other routes instead of handling the error within the controller.
+This helps keep your controller code clean and focused only on business logic.

-When setting the Routes in the Router a Replacement can be added and Routes can reference its identifier (in this case `Post`):
+When setting up your routes, you can register a Replacement with the Router.
+Then, routes can reference the Replacement’s identifier (in this case `Post`) to automatically convert URL parameters:

 ```php
 use App\Web\Controllers\PostController;